ai4os/ai4-docs/source/howtos/develop/mlflow.rst

       pip install mlflow[extras]

-2. Edit your code to insert MLflow constants (env vars) and statements so that your experiments will be logged to the tracking server we deployed.
+2. There is no need to insert manually MLflow constants (env vars) and/or statements so that your experiments will be logged to the tracking server we deployed.

-   Now, the environment variables to log experiments in our MLFlow instances are already injected from the Vault secrets.
+   They are already injected from the Vault secrets.
-   So, there is no need to enter them manually.
    You can check these vars from your command line in your deployment:

    .. code-block:: console